nathanaelmartel/api-revital/README.md

 If you have no key, or the key is wrong or disable you will get : `401 Unauthorized`

-If one of the field "firstname", "lastname", "tel" or "email" is missing in the $data array, your will get : `400 Bad Request` and somme details in json

 Else, you will have `201 Created`, that means we create the prospect on our side.